Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 2

-Grooming your Labrador on your own may seem like a Herculean task, but it’s really not so hard when you know what you’re doing.
+Grooming your Labrador on your own may seem like a Herculean task, but it is really not so hard when you know what you’re doing.
 With these tips and tricks, you should have no difficulty grooming your dog (though you might need a friend willing to lend a hand when it’s time to clip nails).
-And once your dog gets used to the sensations of being brushed or having their teeth brushed or getting their nails trimmed, they’ll be less wiggly during the process, making your job easier.
+Once your dog gets used to the sensations of being brushed or having their teeth brushed or getting their nails trimmed, they’ll be less wiggly during the process, making your job easier.
 Labradors love to eat so try using a licky mat to keep them occupied while you groom.
 So, go try out one of these tips and tricks today and make your Labrador the most beautiful it can be!

 Featured Image Credit: Pixel-Shot, Shutterstock